Stabilizing Rate of Stochastic Control Systems: Regularized Approximations and Certified Performance Bounds

 \section{Regularized Approximations and Certified Performance Bounds}

-In this section, we develop a constructive framework for analyzing and computing solutions of the nonlinear eigenvalue matrix equation~\eqref{eq-eig}.
+In this section, we develop a constructive framework for analyzing and computing the solution of a perturbed version of nonlinear eigenvalue matrix equation~\eqref{eq-eig}.
 The framework addresses both the existence of strictly positive-definite solutions and the computation of certified performance bounds.
-It is organized around three mutually reinforcing components. \begin{itemize} \item[i)] \textbf{Regularized Existence Guarantee.} Direct attempts to solve~\eqref{eq-eig} may lead only to semi-definite solutions.
-To ensure strictly positive definite fixed points, we introduce a regularization parameter $\tau\in(0,1)$ and construct a regularized normalized operator $\hat{\Phi}_\tau$ defined in (\ref{Phi-tau}).
-The corresponding fixed points $P^{(\tau)}\succ0$ is well-defined and serve as approximation to the true solution of (\ref{eq-eig}).
+It is organized around four mutually reinforcing components.

+(i) \textbf{Regularized Existence Guarantee.} Direct attempts to solve~\eqref{eq-eig} may lead only to semi-definite solutions.
+To overcome the possible absence of such solutions, we introduce a regularization parameter $\tau\in(0,1)$ and construct a regularized normalized operator $\hat{\Phi}_\tau$ defined in (\ref{Phi-tau}).
+The corresponding fixed points $P^{(\tau)}\succ0$ are well-defined and are subsequently used to construct certified bounds for the optimal stabilizing rate.

-\item[ii)]\textbf{Certified Performance Bounds.} The fixed point $P^{(\tau)}$ provides computable information on the optimal cost $J^{*}$ and optimal stabilizing rate $\rho^*$.
-Quadratic test functions yield explicit lower bounds, while the feedback policy induced by $P^{(\tau)}$ provides computable upper bounds.
-Together, these results provide computable bounds for $J^{*}$ and $\rho^*$.
+(ii) \textbf{Certified Performance Bounds.} The fixed point $P^{(\tau)}$ provides computable information on the optimal cost and optimal stabilizing rate.
+The quadratic functions yield explicit lower bounds, while the feedback policy induced by $P^{(\tau)}$ provides computable upper bounds.
+Together, these results provide computable bounds for $\rho^*$.

+(iii) \textbf{Certified Gap Analysis.} We further study the gap between the certified lower and upper bounds.
+First, we give a sufficient condition under which this gap closes as \(\tau\to0\).
+Second, we identify a necessary structural condition satisfied by each regular nonvanishing-gap fixed-point sequence.
+Specifically, there exists a subsequence of the regularization parameters and their corresponding fixed points such that the fixed points converge to a singular limit and the feedback gains corresponding to these fixed points converge to a limiting feedback matrix.
+The resulting limiting closed-loop matrices admit simultaneous block upper triangular forms, and their critical and dominant diagonal block pairs satisfy a strict mean-square spectral separation.

-\item[iii)] \textbf{Regularized Value Iteration Algorithm.} To compute $P^{(\tau)}$ in practice, we propose a \emph{regularized normalized value iteration} (RNVI) algorithm.
-For sufficiently large~$\tau$, we establish global contraction via explicit Lipschitz constants, and then employ a continuation strategy to extend the convergence guarantees to smaller~$\tau$. \end{itemize}
+(iv) \textbf{Regularized Value Iteration Algorithm.} To compute $P^{(\tau)}$ in practice, we propose a \emph{regularized normalized value iteration} (RNVI) algorithm.
+For sufficiently large~$\tau$, we establish global contraction via explicit Lipschitz constants, and then employ a continuation strategy to extend the convergence guarantees to smaller~$\tau$.

 Taken together, these elements yield a unified algorithm that produces both the regularized approximations $P^{(\tau)}$ and the certified performance bounds for the optimal stabilizing rate.
 For clarity, we summarize the constants and notations used throughout this section.
 Define